-The solution offered in the SEC's FAQ regarding the Gross IRR versus Net IRR is that when a portfolio-level Gross is shown, a portfolio-level Net IRR also be shown.
+The solution offered in the SEC's FAQ regarding the Gross IRR versus Net IRR is that when the Total Portfolio-Level Gross is shown, the Total Portfolio-Level Net IRR also be shown.
 In order to calculate the portfolio-level Net IRR, a ratio or spread of the Fund-level Net:Fund-level Gross would likely be applied.
 The Fund-level Gross will need to be calculated as it is an element of the ratio or spread being applied.